A Finding Aid to the Tanager Gallery Records,

 Series 4: Artists Files, circa 1952-circa 1962

 Artists files are from about 70 artists and consist of price lists and some biographies or resumes.
-Notable artists include: Anne Arnold, James Brooks, Charles Cajori, Herman Cherry, Lois Dodd, Sally Hazelet Drummond, Perle Fine, Helen Frankenthaler, Sidney Geist, Philip Guston, Hans Hoffmann, Angelo Ippolito, Alex Katz, William King, Robert Rauschenberg, Larry Rivers, and Tom Wesselmann among many others.
+Notable artists include: Anne Arnold, James Brooks, Charles Cajori, Herman Cherry, Lois Dodd, Sally Hazelet Drummond, Perle Fine, Helen Frankenthaler, Sidney Geist, Philip Guston, Hans Hofmann, Angelo Ippolito, Alex Katz, William King, Robert Rauschenberg, Larry Rivers, and Tom Wesselmann among many others.
 Also found is a folder of price lists relating to group exhibitions.
 One folder of materials includes a pricelist and a handwritten biography for an unidentified artist(s).
 Few of the materials are dated.

 A, circa 1952- circa 1962